kebaldwi/DNAC-TEMPLATES/LABS/LAB9-Rest-API-Orchestration/module5-templates.md

 1. Navigate and open the desired collection runner through the following:
    1. Within Postman click on the collection shortcut in the sidebar
-   2. Hover over the collection `DNE LAB 1.3 - Template Deployment Student`
+   2. Hover over the collection `DNA Center API LAB 302 - Template Deployment`
    3. Click the `Run Collection` submenu option
       ![json](./images/Postman-Collection-DeployTemplate.png?raw=true "Import JSON")
 2. To run the collection do the following:
    1. Locate the sub-components of the `Runner`
-   2. Deselect the `POST Deploy Template` sub-component
+   2. On the right under data, click *select* to browse and select the CSV
    3. Optionally select the `Save Responses` option
-   4. Click  the `Run DNE LAB 1.3 - Template Deployment Student` button
+   4. Click  the `Run DNA Center API LAB 302 - Template Deployment` button
       ![json](./images/Postman-Collection-DeployTemplate-Runner.png?raw=true "Import JSON")
 3. The following summary will slowly appear as the collection is processed
    ![json](./images/Postman-Collection-DeployTemplate-Summary.png?raw=true "Import JSON")